Positive recurrence of piecewise Ornstein-Uhlenbeck processes and common quadratic Lyapunov functions: Proof of Proposition Proof of Proposition 3

 We first outline the key idea behind the proof.
 Suppose that $(B, g)$ is not controllable or that $(B, h)$ is not observable in the CQLF existence problem.
-Then we can ``reduce" them to suitable subspaces such that $(B_1, g_1)$ is controllable and $(B_1, h_1)$ is observable, where $B_1$ is a new matrix of lower dimension than $B$ and similarly for $g_1, h_1.$ In the process of ``reduction", two desired properties are preserved: (a) $B(B-gh')$ has no real negative eigenvalues if and only if $B_1(B_1-g_1 h_1')$ has no real negative eigenvalues; (b) $(B, B-gh')$ has a CQLF if and only if $(B_1, B_1-g_1h_1' )$ has a CQLF.
-Therefore, applying Theorem~3.1 in \cite{Shorten09} to $(B_1, B_1 - g_1 h_1')$ yields the result.
+Then we can ``reduce'' them to suitable subspaces such that $(B_1, g_1)$ is controllable and $(B_1, h_1)$ is observable, where $B_1$ is a new matrix of lower dimension than $B$ and similarly for $g_1, h_1.$ In the process of ``reduction,'' two desired properties are preserved: (a) $B(B-gh')$ has no real negative eigenvalues if and only if $B_1(B_1-g_1 h_1')$ has no real negative eigenvalues; (b) $(B, B-gh')$ has a CQLF if and only if $(B_1, B_1-g_1h_1' )$ has a CQLF.
+Therefore, applying Theorem~3.1 in \citet{Shorten09} to $(B_1, B_1 - g_1 h_1')$ yields the result.

-To make the ideas concrete, we now introduce a lemma giving an equivalent formulation of the CQLF existence problem, which makes the ``reduction" possible.
-The lemma is an analog of Proposition 2 in \cite{King06}.
-In \cite{King06}, each matrix of the pair is nonsingular while in our case one of the matrices is singular.
+To make the ideas concrete, we now introduce a lemma giving an equivalent formulation of the CQLF existence problem, which makes the ``reduction'' possible.
+The lemma is an analog of Proposition 2 in \citet{King06}.
+In \citet{King06}, each matrix of the pair is nonsingular while in our case one of the matrices is singular.

 \begin{lemma} Suppose that all eigenvalues of the matrix $B$ have negative real part and all eigenvalues of $B-gh'$ have negative real part, except for a simple zero eigenvalue.
-Then the following statements are equivalent: \begin{itemize}
+Then the following statements are equivalent: \begin{longlist}[(a)]

-\item [(a)] The pair $(B, B-gh')$ does not have a CQLF.
+\item[(a)] The pair $(B, B-gh')$ does not have a CQLF.

-\item [(b)] There are positive semidefinite matrices $X$ and $Z$ such that
+\item[(b)] There are positive semidefinite matrices $X$ and $Z$ such that

-\item [(c)] There are nonzero, positive semidefinite matrices $X$ and $Z$ such that
+\item[(c)] There are nonzero, positive semidefinite matrices $X$ and $Z$ such that